Sunshine Coast Line

-The Sunshine Coast Line is the current marketing name of what originally was the Tendring Hundred Railway Line, a branch off the Great Eastern Main Line in the East of England.
+The Sunshine Coast Line is the current marketing name of what originally was the Tendring Hundred Railway, a branch off the Great Eastern Main Line in the East of England.
 It links Colchester to the seaside resorts of Clacton-on-Sea and, via a branch, Walton-on-the-Naze.
 The line is part of the Network Rail Strategic Route 7, SRS 07.08, and is classified as a London & South East commuter line.
 Passenger services on the line are currently operated by Greater Anglia.

 Trains for Clacton-on-Sea usually originate at London Liverpool Street, while those for Walton-on-the-Naze typically start at Colchester (or Thorpe-le-Soken on Sundays).
 There are, however, limited morning and evening peak-time services in each direction between Walton-on-the-Naze and Liverpool Street.

 History

 Steam era

 The Great Eastern Main Line out of Shoreditch in London reached Colchester by 1843 and was extended to Ipswich in 1846.

-The first short section of this branch line was built by the Colchester, Stour Valley, Sudbury & Halstead Railway to the port of Hythe, and opened for freight traffic on 31 March 1847.
-In 1859 the Tendring Hundred Railway Company was formed to extend the line from Hythe to Wivenhoe, which opened on 8 May 1863 for both passenger and goods services from Colchester.
+The first short section of this branch line was built by the Colchester, Stour Valley, Sudbury and Halstead Railway to the port of Hythe, and opened for freight traffic on 31 March 1847.
+In 1859 the Tendring Hundred Railway Company was formed by the Tendring Hundred Railway Act 1859 (22 & 23 Vict. c. cxix) to extend the line from Hythe to Wivenhoe, which opened on 8 May 1863 for both passenger and goods services from Colchester.
 By the time the Wivenhoe extension opened the line had been taken over by the Great Eastern Railway (GER) who provided the rolling-stock in return for 50% of takings.

 The route was extended to Weeley on 8 January 1866, to Kirby Cross on 28 July 1866, and on to the terminus at Walton-on-Naze on 17 May 1867.
 In the meantime, a short branch to a new station called St. Botolph's, located more centrally in Colchester, opened on 1 March 1866.
 This station was renamed Colchester Town on 8 July 1991 by British Rail.